 Specifically, for large values of $\xi_{i}$ an extra minimum forms in the real part of the potential, and the interplay of the two minima accounts for the behaviour of $\Tc$.
 Fortunately, the imaginary part of the effective potential decreases with temperature and tends to be relatively small near the percolation temperature.

+In summary, in the 4d~approach the gauge dependence which arises at $\mc{O}(g^3)$ remains uncancelled in the thermal parameters.
+By contrast, in the 3d~approach the gauge dependence at this order cancels due to the use of the $\hbar$-expansion at $\mc{O}(\hbar)$.
+In addition, in the 3d~approach all gauge dependence at $\mc{O}(g^4)$ cancels: the gauge dependence of the hard and soft scales cancels in the matching relations, while the gauge dependence of the ultrasoft scale cancels due to the use of the $\hbar$-expansion at $\mc{O}(\hbar^2)$.
+The calculation in the 3d~approach may be truncated at $\mc{O}(g^4)$ yielding exact gauge invariance.
 Thus we may conclude that while in the 4d~approach gauge dependence represents a limiting theoretical uncertainty in the gravitational wave spectrum of the phase transition, it is conceptually absent in the 3d~approach.